 The Autism Society of Hawaii is a 501(c)(3) organization serving families and individuals touched by autism and autism spectrum disorders.
-We are the Hawaii chapter of the national Autism Society headquartered in Bethesda, Maryland.
-Reach us at email@example.com.
+We are the Hawaii chapter of the National Autism Society headquartered in Bethesda, Maryland.
+Reach us by phone at (808) 368-1191 or via email at email@example.com.

-Board member John P. Dellera is an attorney admitted to the New York Bar in 1970 and the Hawaii Bar in 1996.
+John Dellera Esq. has been elected as the new Vice President.
+He is an attorney admitted to the New York Bar in 1970 and the Hawaii Bar in 1996.
 He practiced law in New York City for 15 years with the firm of Baker Nelson & Williams and was New York Regional Counsel of the U.S. Department of Housing and Urban Development from 1985 to 1994.
 He served as assistant attorney general of New York and moved in Hawaii in 1996.
 He served as deputy attorney general of Hawaii for 13 years and as executive director of the Hawaii Disability Rights Center from 2009 to 2011.
 He has been caregiver for a young man with autism since 1996.

 Dr. Kelly Yamasato has been elected Treasurer.
 She is an obstetrician who is currently completing a fellowship in Maternal-Fetal Medicine with the University of Hawaii John A Burns School of Medicine.
 Kelly was born and raised on Hawai’i Island in Waimea.
 She graduated from Hawai’i Preparatory Academy then obtained her undergraduate degree in ecology and evolutionary biology at Princeton University.
 She also has a strong research interest in prenatal factors and childhood outcomes, including autism.
 Kelly and her husband, Jake Shimabukuro, have been strong supporters at many ASH events.